-This section describes the OEE analyzes.
+This section describes the OEE analyses.
 The OEE index is the product from the availability, performance and quality key performance indicators.
 The availability depends on the operating states and is the quotient from production time / scheduled operating time.
 Performance is an actual/target comparison of the time per unit.
 Quality is determined by the quality types (yield, scrap, rework) and is the quotient from yield quantity / total quantity output.

-The OEE analysis includes production within breaks.
-Production from non-working shifts is not included since these are non-scheduled times.
+included since these are non-scheduled times.